Cryogenic (band)

-Cryogenic were an Australian thrash metal and death metal band formed in 1992 in Wetherill Park, a suburb of Sydney.
+Cryogenic were an Australian thrash metal and death metal band formed in 1992 in Wetherill Park, a Sydney suburb.

 History

 Early

-The band originally featured guitarist Steve Essa, bass player Anthony Henning, singer/guitarist Russell Player and drummer Chad Bartosik, who was also a member of another thrash band called Neophobia.
-Cryogenic's history is linked to that of another Sydney thrash/groove metal band called Mortality, that was formed around the same time by guitarist Darren Jenkins, bass player Luke Ford and vocalist Darren Maloney.
-Mortality released three demos and toured with Sepultura before Jenkins was replaced by Craig Figl and original drummer Rick Fuda by Steve Pell, previously of a late-80s metal band known as Kilswitch.
-Mortality's activity stalled due to a long delay in the release of their debut album Structure.
+The band originally featured guitarist Steve Essa, bassist Anthony Henning, singer/guitarist Russell Player and drummer Chad Bartosik, who was a member of thrash band Neophobia.
+Cryogenic's history is linked to Sydney thrash/groove metal band Mortality, which was formed around the same time by guitarist Darren Jenkins, bass player Luke Ford and vocalist Darren Maloney.
+Mortality released three demos and toured with Sepultura before Jenkins was replaced with Craig Figl and drummer Rick Fuda with Steve Pell, previously of late-80s metal band Kilswitch.
+Mortality's activity stalled due to a delay in the release of their debut album, Structure.
 While it was eventually released in early 1997, dispute about musical direction saw Mortality disband six months later.

 Demo

 Cryogenic released its first demo in 1995.
 However Bartosik left before the band could capitalise on its success on the local Sydney metal scene.
 Temporary drummer Grahame Goode from Neophobia played with the band on a key support date with Belgian thrash band Channel Zero but without a permanent drummer Cryogenic was on the verge of splitting up.
 Late in the year, Mortality's ex-guitarist Jenkins joined the band as drummer, enabling them to support Fear Factory in mid-1996 before beginning work on a debut album, Suspended Animation in early 1997.
 At the same time, the band deliberately cultivated a following amongst the "Westy" headbangers of Sydney's western suburbs.
 In a further link to Jenkins' former band, in the aftermath to the disbanding of Mortality, Player was then replaced by that band's vocalist Darren Maloney, who re-recorded the album's vocal parts just prior to release.